syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-Report-Filter.md

 ---
 layout: post
 title: Add Report Filter | ReportDesigner | wpf | Syncfusion
-description: add report filter
+description: Learn here about Add Report Filter in Syncfusion Essential Studio WPF ReportDesigner control, its elements and more.
 platform: wpf
 control: Report Designer
 documentation: ug
 ---

-# Add Report Filter
+# Add Report Filter in WPF ReportDesigner Control

 You can add report filter to the Report Designer using the following steps.